Z-710/brotli-custom-dictionary-stream-research/README.md

 The project focuses on stream-level analysis rather than whole-document PDF rewriting.
 The workflow scans PDF files, extracts selected stream types, trains category-specific dictionaries, benchmarks vanilla Brotli and dictionary-assisted Brotli, and compares the resulting compressed sizes.

-## Project purpose

-Brotli is a modern lossless compression format that combines LZ77-style matching, Huffman coding, and dictionary-based matching.
-Standard Brotli already performs well on many text-like inputs, but its built-in dictionary is mainly designed around web content.
-This project investigates whether PDF-specific stream data contains repeated patterns that can be captured by custom dictionaries.

-The research question behind these tools is:

-> How much additional PDF stream size reduction can be achieved by training PDF-specific Brotli dictionaries for different stream types, compared with vanilla Brotli?

 ## Supported PDF stream categories

 The tools support the following categories: